gittea-rpi/realML/working_notes.md

  	git checkout --track origin/icsiupdate
  	```

-8. clone the realML repo and install it as a working package: this is necessary so that the primitive json annotations link to the correct git commit of the realML primitive repo
+8. Clone the realML repo and install it as a working package: this is necessary so that the primitive json annotations link to the correct git commit of the realML primitive repo

 	```
 	git clone $REALMLREPO